 - Assessing opportunities is another thing Becca and I have gotten better at, simply because as you network and your career grows, more opportunities come your way.
 And like publishing contracts, or visibility opportunities, some of what comes may be great, but other things are not.
 Sometimes an opportunity will come along that is completely off-beat, taking your in a different direction, and so you really have to decide if the time and energy it will take is worth deviating from your current plan.
 There’s only one of you, and so you have to make good decisions about where your time goes.
 Learning how to sort good opportunities from flat ones is a necessary skill set for all authors.

-Well, that’s pretty much a snapshot of our last four years. 🙂 Becca and I are still learning so much each day, and we’re stretching ourselves daily to do better.
+Well, that’s pretty much a snapshot of us so far. 🙂 Becca and I are still learning so much each day, and we’re stretching ourselves daily to do better.
 To reach the next step.
 And like anyone, as we grow, we pick up tidbits of knowledge.
 So if something we have dealt with is something can now help you, let us know!

 Being a writer means taking steps, one after the other, to get closer to our goals.
 Can we help you get to the next one?